What we offer

 Innovators benefit from the perspective, knowledge and connections of others.
 Our teams are assigned a coach who will work with them to help their projects move forward.
 Our coaches, led by our Director, Alex Gill, are all experienced innovators, entrepreneurs or community leaders with a proven track record in running successful ventures.

 Often, the support innovators find most valuable is from peers who are facing similar challenges.
-Our co-working space and cross-zone events provide opportunities for ventures to network and collaborate with peers in the Social Ventures Zone and other Ryerson incubator Zones.
+Our co-working space and cross-zone events provide opportunities for ventures to network and collaborate with peers in the Social Ventures Zone and other Toronto Metropolitan University incubator Zones.
 This allows for a supportive environment where innovators can share in their success and challenges!

 Weekly #caffeinatedinnovators sessions